luhack-test/slides/content/2023_24/session_1/recon.md

 # Active Reconnaissance

 Trying to gain information on a target system while directly interacting with this system\.

 Includes:

-Port and service scanningActively investigating a physical siteActively interacting with a human targetPhishing emails
+- Port and service scanning
+- Actively investigating a physical site
+- Actively interacting with a human target
+- Phishing emails

 ---